 The benefits of ACTs are their high efficacy, fast action and the reduced likelihood of resistance developing.
 In order to make best use of them, particularly since no alternative is likely for several years, it is critical to address issues of delivery, access and cost.

-Chloroquine is still the first line treatment for P.vivax and P. ovale, while primaquine can be used to treat liver stage parasites of P.vivax, in areas of low transmission if adherence is guaranteed.
+Chloroquine is still the first line treatment for P.vivax and P. ovale, while primaquine can be used to treat liver stage parasites of P.vivax, in areas of low malaria transmission if adherence is guaranteed.

 To find out more about ACTs and other malaria treatments, please visit WHO’s page on this issue.